mozjay0619/HMF/README.rst

 Getting started
 ---------------

-The HMF APIs are largely inspired by those of PyTables, and hence supports two of the important functionalities of HDF5 in that they allow the user to write data that is self-organizing and self-documenting.
-We will demonstrate these ideas through an example.

-First, we need to import the package:
+First, import the package:

 .. code:: python

 	import HMF

-In order to start working with the HMF, we must invoke ``open_file`` method, which will either create a new directory or read from an existing one, which we determine through ``mode`` argument.
-Note that even though it is called open "file", the word file is loosely used to mean "directory".
-As such, we must provide the method with the desired path to the root directory, via ``root_path`` argument, where all data will be written:
+In order to start working with the HMF, we must invoke ``open_file`` method, which will either create a new directory or read from an existing one.
+We determine this using ``mode`` argument.
+We must provide the method with the desired path to the root directory, via ``root_path`` argument, where all data will be written:

 .. code:: python